MystenLabs/sui/doc/src/learn/sui-compared.md

 ## Causal order vs. total order

 Unlike most existing blockchain systems (and as the reader may have guessed from the description of write requests above), Sui does not always impose a total order on the transactions submitted by clients, with shared objects being the exception.
 Instead, many transactions are *causally* ordered--if a transaction `T1` produces output objects `O1` that are used as input objects in a transaction `T2`, a validator must execute `T1` before it executes `T2`.
 Note that `T2` need not use these objects directly for a causal relationship to exist--e.g., `T1` might produce output objects which are then used by `T3`, and `T2` might use `T3`'s output objects.
 However, transactions with no causal relationship can be processed by Sui validators in any order.

+## State-of-the-art consensus

+[Narwhal and Tusk](architecture/consensus.md) represent the latest variant of decades of work on multi-proposer, high-throughput consensus algorithms that reaches throughputs more than 130,000 transactions per second on a WAN, with production cryptography, permanent storage, and a scaled-out primary-worker architecture.

+The [Narwhal mempool](https://github.com/MystenLabs/narwhal) offers a high-throughput data availability engine and a scaled architecture, splitting the disk I/O and networking requirements across several workers.
+And Tusk is a zero-message overhead consensus algorithm, leveraging graph traversals.

 ## Where Sui excels